stanford-cs149/asst2/README.md

 __Implement your part A implementation in the `part_a/` sub-directory to compare to the correct reference implementation (`part_a/runtasks_ref_*`).__

 _Pro tip: Notice how the instructions below take the approach of "try the simplest improvement first".
 Each step increases the complexity of the task execution system's implementation, but on each step along the way you should have a working (fully correct) task runtime system._

+We also expect you to create at least one test, which can test either correctness or performance.
+See the Running Tests section above for more information.

 #### Step 1: Move to a Parallel Task System ####